akeyx/ont-hacking/docs/index.md

 The above rule will allow your LAN hosts access the ONT stick IP address (192.168.100.1).

-**NOTE: This will ONLY work when the fibre optic cable is plugged into the stick!!!
+**NOTE**: This will ONLY work when the fibre optic cable is plugged into the stick!!!
 This is due to the (Mikrotik) router only allowing access to the interface once it's up which can only happen if the cable is plugged in.

 ## Accessing the Leox ONT